- Table of ContentsPrint

-Whether you choose an inpatient or outpatient program, you may opt to go through the process of withdrawal on a residential basis, where licensed medical personnel can help you get through the process with as little pain as possible.
+Whether you choose an inpatient or outpatient program, you may opt to go through the process of detox and withdrawal on a residential basis, where licensed medical personnel can help you get through the process with as little pain as possible.

-- A thorough intake process of assessment to your overall medical and mental condition
+- A thorough intake process of assessment to your overall medical and mental condition.

-- Supervised detoxification
+- Supervised detoxification.

-- Group and individual therapy with or without support groups
+- Group and individual therapy with or without support groups.

-Your aftercare program will normally include continued therapy in a group or individual setting and participation in support groups.
-It will also address any professional, legal, medical or financial issues that may have arisen due to your Vicodin abuse.Vicodin Abuse question 5
+Many people in recovery will benefit from an aftercare program that incorporates continued therapy in a group or individual setting and participation in support groups.
+It will also address any professional, legal, medical or financial issues that may have arisen due to your Vicodin abuse.

 These Vicodin facts and statistics paint a picture of the problems of abuse in the United States: